teamILLO/Stockin/discussions/20201010_discussions.md

 - [ ] I checked if there are any grammar errors in the overall document

 #### Next meeting will be held on Oct.
 12 after class
+## Next Agenda
+> 1. Feedback on flowchart as a final
+> 2. Do we really need Search Page or should we just use auto-complete feature without Search Page?
+> 3. Feedback on R&S
+> 4. Workload distribution on UI Requirements